awsdocs/amazon-vpc-user-guide/doc_source/what-is-amazon-vpc.md

 ## Amazon VPC quotas<a name="vpc-quotas"></a>

 There are quotas on the number of Amazon VPC components that you can provision\.
 You can request an increase for some of these quotas\.
 For more information, see [Amazon VPC quotas](amazon-vpc-limits.md)\.

-## PCI DSS compliance<a name="pci-compliance"></a>

-Amazon VPC supports the processing, storage, and transmission of credit card data by a merchant or service provider, and has been validated as being compliant with Payment Card Industry \(PCI\) Data Security Standard \(DSS\)\.
-For more information about PCI DSS, including how to request a copy of the AWS PCI Compliance Package, see [PCI DSS Level 1](https://aws.amazon.com/compliance/pci-dss-level-1-faqs/)\.